Welcome back for another book review 🙂

 Personally, I find Hemingway’s prose lacking in action, and while I love his detailed descriptions of various places in Europe, his books often seem to hold style over substance.

-For that reason, I can appreciate and enjoy his fiction, but his books aren’t the kind of thing I would read all the time.
+For that reason, I can appreciate and enjoy his fiction- but Hemingway isn’t the kind of author I would read all the time.

 And that’s exactly how I felt about ‘The Sun Also Rises.’
 It was an interesting, descriptive and detailed read, and I could really immerse myself in the world of the characters, but overall I found the book relatively dull to read.